How to pay bills (invoices) in Croatia

-Live in Croatia long enough and you’ll have to start paying bills or invoices, called “račun” in Croatian.
-May seem simple, but if you’re coming from abroad, it’s simply different than what you’re probably used to.
+Live in Croatia long enough, and you’ll have to start paying bills or invoices, called račun in Croatian.
+It may seem simple, but if you’re coming from abroad, it’s probably different than what you’re used to.

-If you purchase something in a shop or supermarket or a bakery, you’ll get a račun as it is required by law.
+If you purchase something in a shop, supermarket, café, restaurant, or bakery, you’ll get a račun as it is required by law.
 It functions more as a receipt of payment, but it is still considered a račun.

-These types of invoices include electricity, water, garbage and city taxes for the apartment or house where you live.
+These types of invoices include electricity, water, garbage, and city taxes for the apartment or house where you live.
 Maybe the bills come to you, maybe they come to your landlord.
-In my situation, all of these bills are mailed to me, but the accounts are in my landlord’s name.
+In addition, bills can be mailed to you, but the accounts can stay in your landlord’s name.

-All printed utility bills come with a payment slip, called an “uplatnica”, that is usually outlined in red.
+All printed utility bills come with a payment slip called uplatnica.
+It is usually outlined in red.
 You’ll see examples further down in the post.

 There are two types of utility bills that you’ll encounter.

 Your water bill is an example of a non-fixed utility bill.
-Your receive an invoice each month and the amount varies depending on your usage.
-For the water bill, it is not uncommon for you to report your water meter reading to your landlord or building manager on a monthly basis for calculation of what you owe.
+You receive an invoice each month, and the amount varies depending on your usage.
+For the water bill, it is not uncommon for you to report your water meter reading to your landlord or building manager every month for the calculation of what you owe.

-The garbage bill you receive from Čistoća is also an example of a non-fixed.
-This bill is calculated based on number of people in the household, so the amount is usually the same.
-The reason I am putting it in the “non-fixed” category is because it comes every month, or frankly whenever Čistoća feels like sending you one.
+The garbage bill you receive from the Čistoća is also an example of a non-fixed.
+This bill is calculated based on the number of people in the household, so the amount is usually the same.
+The reason I am putting it in the “non-fixed” category is because it comes every month, or frankly, whenever Čistoća feels like sending you one.
 As of 2022, Zagreb has a different trash collection system than other cities.

-There are certain invoices that will be sent you to you in batches e.g. you’ll receive 6 months worth of uplatnica at once.
+Certain invoices will be sent to you in batches, e.g., you’ll receive 6 months’ worth of uplatnica at once.
 This does not mean you must pay all 6 months at once.
-I mean, you can if you really really want to, but it’s not expected.
+I mean, you can if you really want to, but it’s not expected.

-For example, HEP Elektra, d.o.o. (the state-run electricity company) uses averaged billing.
-Every 6 months, they look at your usage for the previous 6 months and create an averaged cost that you must pay every month based on that usage.
+For example, HEP Elektra, d.o.o. (the state-run electricity company) uses average billing.
+Every 6 months, they look at your usage for the previous 6 months and create an average cost that you must pay every month based on that usage.
 For 6 months, you pay a flat rate for every month based on that average cost.

 HEP will send you 6 uplatnice at a time for the same amount, each with a different due date on them.
 It is your responsibility to pay each one at the appropriate time.

 Depending on your jurisdiction, you may also be required to pay a tax to your city.
-For Split, there is tax of about 58 kuna that must be paid every month to Grad Split.
-It’s a flat rate every month, but they send the uplatnice 6 months at a time just like HEP.
+For Split, there is a tax of about 8 euros that must be paid every month to Grad Split.
+It’s a flat rate every month, but they send the uplatnice 6 months at a time, just like HEP.

-Here is an example of a packet of fixed rate electricity uplatnice from HEP with personal redactions:
+Here is an example of a fixed-rate uplatnica from the city of Split, with personal information redacted.

 Usually, you’ll receive one of these when you are purchasing a service or product from a business that you can’t physically visit or a government institution that doesn’t accept payments on site.

-Here is an example: Recently, I had some blood tests done at the hospital.
-Because I didn’t have dopunsko, the supplementary health insurance, I owed 50 kuna for these tests.
-About a week after the test, I received an invoice in the mail from the hospital.
-It did not include an uplatnica.
+Here is an example.
+I had some blood tests done at the hospital.
+I didn’t have supplementary health insurance called dopunsko, so I owed 6,5 euros for these tests.
+About a week after the test, I received an invoice in the mail from the hospital, but it did not include uplatnica.
 We’ll address what to do in this situation further down.

-If you need to send money “on account” to someone, sometimes they’ll just give you their IBAN which starts with an “HR”.
+If you need to send money “na račun” (on bank account) to someone, sometimes they’ll just give you their IBAN, which starts with an “HR”.

-This technically is not an invoice, but it does fall into the arena of requesting a payment so I’m putting it in this list.
+Technically, this is not an invoice, but it does fall into the arena of requesting a payment, so I’m putting it on this list.

-Here is yet another example: My friend and I split the cost of a gift for a friend getting married.
+Here is yet another example.
+My friend and I split the gift cost for a friend getting married.
 She made the purchase, so I sent her money on account for my half.

 There are several ways to pay a business or a person.
 Let’s go through each one.